 PLAYFULNESS & EXPERIMENTATION

-TAG embraces a playful attitude in all its projects, without the expectation that every undertaking will work out.
+TAG embraces a playful attitude in all its projects, without the expectation that every undertaking will work out and with an openness to failures being as generative as successes.
 We recognize that experimenting with and collaborating on unusual endeavours often leads through messy terrain on the way to new ideas.

 Investigating games and playful media often goes hand in hand with a playful attitude and an open mind.
 We encourage our members to take a chance on new concepts, methodologies and ideas: even a dead end can be useful, when you turn back around and retrace your steps to find a new perspective.
 This means that there’s never a wrong way to use your time: allow yourself to break prototypes, let ideas percolate, or start again from scratch.
 We want our members to think about play as a gateway to great research, which is where experimentation comes in — not just experimental as in creative but also experimentation as in testing concepts in a systematic way.
 We are actively seeking ways to support our members in order to enable this.